 Advances in development tools have tremendous potential for increasing productivity, cost savings and innovation.
 To reap the full benefits of such technologies, though, companies need to avoid some common pitfalls.

-Advanced tools like computer simulations can significantly increase developers’ problem-solving capacity as well as their productivity, enabling them to address categories of problems that would otherwise be impossible to tackle.
+Many new products or services depend on innovations in development tools.
+My research has found that new tools can significantly increase developers’ problem-solving capacity as well as their productivity, enabling them to address categories of problems that would otherwise be impossible to tackle.
 This is particularly true in the pharmaceutical, aerospace, semiconductor and automotive industries, among others.
 Furthermore, state-of-the-art tools can enhance the communication and interaction among communities of developers, even those who are “distributed” in time and space.
-In short, new development tools (particularly those that exploit information technology) hold the promise of being faster, better and cheaper, which is why companies like Intel and BMW have made substantial investments in these technologies.
+In short, new tools (particularly those that exploit information technology) do hold the promise of faster, better, cheaper.

 But that potential should be tempered: New tools must first be integrated into a system that is already in place.
 Specifically, they must be integrated into the work that needs to be done, not unilaterally pasted onto existing routines or substituted for what is presumed to be an equivalent.

 1. A detailed discussion is contained in S.H.
 Thomke, “Experimentation Matters: Unlocking the Potential of New Technologies for Innovation” (Boston: Harvard Business School Press, 2003), which is the source of some of the material included in this article.

 2. The study methods and findings were published in K.B.
 Clark and T. Fujimoto, “Product Development Performance: Strategy, Organization, and Management in the World Auto Industry” (Boston: Harvard Business School Press, 1991).